nextcloud/documentation/developer_manual/exapp_development/DevSetup.rst

 Setting up dev environment
 ==========================

-We highly recommend using `Julius Haertl docker setup <https://github.com/juliushaertl/nextcloud-docker-dev>`_ for the Nextcloud dev setup.
+We highly recommend using `Julius Knorr's Docker setup <https://github.com/juliusknorr/nextcloud-docker-dev>`_ for Nextcloud development.

 Suggested IDE: **PhpStorm**, though you can certainly use any IDE of your preference such as **VS Code** or **Vim**.